radiosilence/group-backup/README.md

 Go to [Graph API explorer](https://developers.facebook.com/tools/explorer) while logged into Facebook.
 There will be a box at the top that says "access token".

-Copy that and store it somewhere safe for later
+Copy that and store it somewhere safe for later.
+You want to be getting a "User Access Token" and the only permission you need to check is `user_managed_groups`

 ## What to do